-D.2.
-Financing the SDGs
+B. Financing the sustainable development goals

-Ultimately, the implementation of the SDGs will require a stronger revenue base.
-While foreign aid remains important to help developing countries, the lion's share of financing for the SDGs needs to be generated within countries in order to ensure sustainability.
-State budgets are under pressures almost everywhere for a number of often interlinked causes, national and global.

-At the national level, governments in both developed and developing countries are under pressure to negotiate a lax tax regime for businesses and multinational corporations which ends up reducing state revenues.
-Developing countries especially lack sufficient expertise and resources to negotiate fair deals with multinational corporations and guarantee that their investments will benefit the country overall.
-While studies show that higher tax rates do not necessarily lead to capital flight, providing a tax advantage to foreign companies for a defined period of time and within a strong regulatory framework may help bring more investments to developing countries that often lack the capacities and skills to build home-grown industries.
+- 35. Ultimately, the implementation of the sustainable development goals will require a stronger revenue base.
+While foreign aid remains important to help developing countries, the lion's share of financing for the sustainable development goals needs to be generated within countries in order to ensure sustainability.
+State budgets are under stress almost everywhere for a number of often interlinked causes, national and global. - 36.
+At the national level, Governments in both developed and developing countries are under pressure to negotiate a lax tax regime for businesses and multinational corporations, which ends up reducing State revenues.
+Developing countries, especially, lack sufficient expertise and resources to negotiate fair deals with multinational corporations and guarantee that their investments will benefit the country overall.
+While studies show that higher tax rates do not necessarily lead to capital flight, providing a tax advantage to foreign companies for a defined period of time and within a strong regulatory framework may help to bring more investments to developing countries that often lack the capacities and skills to build homegrown industries. - 37.
 The burden of debt servicing also limits the resources of many developing countries.
-Several participants stressed that sovereign debt prevents their governments from investing in human development as a precondition for sustainable development.
+Several participants stressed that sovereign debt prevents their Governments from investing in human development as a precondition for sustainable development.
 The management of sovereign debts should be considered a global public good requiring an international mechanism for debt restructuring that is fair to all parties.
-Countries need to agree to a global institution to arrange for orderly debt workouts to prevent defaults and other disruptions to the international financial markets.

-At the international level, lack of regulation provides opportunities for corporations and individuals to channel their money into so-called tax havens, which allow for international tax avoidance and evasion.
-The OECD has recently proposed measures to curb tax havens, but support from governments around the world remains weak.
+Countries need to agree to a global institution to arrange for orderly debt workouts to prevent defaults and other disruptions to the international financial markets. - 38.
+At the international level, lack of regulation provides opportunities for corporations and individuals to channel their money into so-called tax havens which allow for international tax avoidance and evasion.
+The Organization for Economic Cooperation and Development has recently proposed measures to curb tax havens, but support from Governments around the world remains weak.
 This is partially because the countries to which capital is flowing benefit from this practice.

-A solid revenue base, of course, cannot rely entirely on income from national and multinational corporations.
+- 39. A solid revenue base, of course, cannot entirely rely on income from national and multinational corporations.
 Measures need to be taken to subject the informal sector to more stringent regulation and tax collection.
-Solidarity derives not only from ensuring that government reaches out to all sectors of society, but also from all sectors of society contributing to building a strong State.

-In addition to the question of sovereign debt, the whole international regime that governs market access, property rights, technology transfer and other so-called means of implementation for the SDGs will need to be reformed to create a level playing field for all countries.
-This also includes giving developing countries more say at the World Bank, the IMF and other bodies of global economic governance.
+Solidarity derives not only from ensuring that government reaches out to all sectors of society but also from all sectors of society contributing to building a strong State. - 40.
+In addition to the question of sovereign debt, the whole international regime that governs market access, property rights, technology transfer and other so-called "means of implementation" for the sustainable development goals will need to be reformed to create a level playing field for all countries.
+This includes giving developing countries more say at the World Bank, the International Monetary Fund and other bodies of global economic governance.

-Main recommendations:
+Main recommendations